brian-cy-chang/Multimodal_VB-Fracture-Detector/README.md

 As the multimodal models leverage outputs from other models, please refer to the configuration file, `config.ini`, and set the paths for each, respectively.
 1. The BERT-based model outputs can be produced by the ensemble models found at [BERT-EE_Ensemble-Fractures](https://github.com/brian-cy-chang/BERT-EE_Ensemble-Fractures).
 2. The VB classification results can be produced by an imaging analysis pipeline found at [OCFScreener]() (under construction).
 Please follow instructions to gain access to the source code.
 3. Please obtain patient demographics for your dataset.
-The data should follow the format below.
+The data should follow the data dictionary below.
+Specific values for `Race`, `MultipleRaces`, and `Ethnicity` can be modified to your dataset.

 | image_id                      | PatientSex         | Age (years)              | Race                                 | MultipleRaces  | Ethnicity | subject_id
 |-------------------------------|--------------------|--------------------------|--------------------------------------|-------------|--------------|------------|